-CCE Suffolk trains Master Gardener Volunteers are neighbors teaching neighbors about horticultural topics and environmentally sound gardening practices, providing the public with gardening programs and activities that draw on the horticultural research and experience of Cornell University.
-Master Gardener Volunteers receive research-based instruction and are kept up-to-date through continual exposure to the latest developments in environmental horticulture.
-In return, they agree to share their knowledge with neighbors by volunteering to do community service.
+Master Gardener Volunteers are neighbors teaching neighbors about horticultural topics and environmentally sound gardening practices, providing the public with educational programs and activities that draw on the horticultural research and experience of Cornell University.
+Master Gardener Volunteers receive research-based instruction and are kept up-to-date through advanced trainings and workshops.
+In return, they agree to share their knowledge with neighbors though community service.
 After completing the training course and volunteering for 125 hours, they become certified as CCE Suffolk Master Gardener Volunteers.

-Suffolk County’s Master Gardener Volunteer Program, along with similar programs in other counties in New York State, is directly linked to Cornell University as part of its National Land-Grant College charter.
-This tie to Cornell provides Master Gardener Volunteers with state-of-the-art gardening knowledge.
+Suffolk County’s Master Gardener Volunteer Program, along with similar programs in other counties in New York State is directly linked to Cornell University as part of its National Land-Grant College charter.
+This valued connection to Cornell provides Master Gardener Volunteers with state-of-the-art gardening knowledge and resources.

 Master Gardener Volunteers . . .

+New this year!
 The next training course for new Master Gardener Volunteers will be a ‘hybrid’ (virtual and in-person) training, beginning September 2018 and ending March 2019.
 Training will be offered through an interactive, asynchronous online course, as well as through hands-on learning during in-person meetings one Saturday each month.
-Saturday classes will be held at our Education Center, 423 Griffing Ave., Riverhead, NY, with various locations in the county TBD.
-The cost of the course is $375 with an additional $125 deposit, refunded upon completion of 125 hours of volunteer service.
+Saturday classes will be held at our Extension Education Center at CCE Suffolk, 423 Griffing Avenue in Riverhead and other county locations TBD.
+The cost of the course is $375 with an additional $125 deposit.
+The deposit is refunded upon completion of 125 hours of volunteer service.
 Deadline to apply is August 1, 2018 with interviews scheduled in August.